Arcensoth/noita-challenge-buffet/README.md

 # Challenge Buffet

 Pick your poison.
-Choose a set of unique challenges.
+Choose from a set of unique challenges.

 > **This mod is largely a work-in-progress.** Currently all challenges come in the form of "cursed" perks that can be optionally picked-up in the mountain entrance.
 This may change in the future, as new curses and other challenges are implemented.